jjuliaarnoldd/DigitalLibrariesFinalProject/pages/about.md

 {% include feature/image.html objectid="/objects/inuse2.jpg;/objects/inuse1.jpg" width="75" caption="A floral embroidered table runner in use.;A floral embroidered napkin in use." %}

-As illustrated by the two pictures above, the textile and fiber art produced by the Dye/Fischer/Arnold family remains in daily use.
-Many of the pieces featured in the collection serve everyday purposes, but unattributed works such as the ones previously discussed are perhaps even more frequently employed.
+As illustrated by the two pictures above, the textile and fiber pieces produced by the Dye/Fischer/Arnold family remain in daily use.
+Many of the items featured in the collection serve everyday purposes, but unattributed works such as the ones previously discussed are perhaps even more frequently employed.
 This collection allows for the simultaneous exhibition of a body of work that exists both in and out of use by a range of relatives.

 {% include feature/image.html objectid="/objects/ggdcrossstitch1.jpg" width="50" caption="A cross-stitched image of scales and a quill pen with ink, commemorating Sarah Arnold's 1996 graduation from The Maurer School of Law at Indiana University." %}